 - Disconnected.
-Devices that are not connected to .
-The thumbnails of disconnected devices are faded.
-Hover over the icon to view the issues that were detected when trying to connect the device.
+Devices that are not connected.
+The device cards of disconnected devices are faded.
+Hover over the connection issues icon to view the issues that were detected when trying to connect the device.

 - In maintenance.
 Devices on which maintenance mode has been activated.
-Non shared space admin users are not able to access these devices.
+Only shared space admin users can access these devices.